danihenrique/pgfy/README.md

 ?
 Type the name my-new-component
 ```

-## How to extend the API using components?
+## How to extend the PgFy API using components?

-By default, the Api will check your env variable PGFY_API_COMPONENTS_PATH (by default is 'src/components') looking for new components.
+By default, the PgFy Api will check your env variable PGFY_API_COMPONENTS_PATH (by default is 'src/components') looking for new components.

 ---